-- 20ft Standard Container: Fits one car or smaller loads of goods.
+- 20ft Standard Container: Best for one car or smaller shipments.

-- 40ft Standard Container: Suitable for multiple vehicles, large household goods, or business cargo.
+- 40ft Standard Container: Suitable for multiple vehicles or large household goods.

-- High Cube Container: Extra space for taller or oversized cargo.
+- High Cube Container: Extra vertical space for oversized cargo.

-- Refrigerated Container (Reefer): Best for perishable or temperature-sensitive products.
+- Refrigerated Container (Reefer): Ideal for perishable or temperature-sensitive goods.

-How Long Does It Take to Ship a Container to the Philippines?
+How Long Does It Take to Ship a Container to Philippines?

-Transit times vary depending on the U.S. departure port and the Philippine destination port.
+Transit duration varies depending on the U.S. departure port and customs clearance in the Philippines.

 - West Coast USA → Philippines: 20–30 days

-Cost to Ship a 20ft Container to the Philippines
+Cost to Ship a 20ft Container to Philippines

-Cost to Ship a 40ft Container to the Philippines
+Cost to Ship a 40ft Container to Philippines

-A 40ft container is best for larger moves, multiple vehicles, or commercial cargo.
+A 40ft container is ideal for larger moves, multiple vehicles, or high-volume commercial goods.

 Factors Affecting Shipping Costs